pingcap/docs-tidb-operator/en/tips.md

     kubectl annotate pod ${pod_name} -n ${namespace} runmode=debug
     ```

-    If Pod is running, restart the container forcedly by the following command.
+    If the Pod keeps running, you can force restart the container by running the following command:

     {{< copyable "shell-regular" >}}